-Syntax --jet\ir\length=length
+Syntax --jet_ir_length=length

-1ength The number of IR bits preceding the ARM core to connect to, for JTAG scan chains that mix ARM devices with other devices.
+1 length The number of IR bits preceding the Arm core to connect to, for JTAG scan chains that mix Arm devices with other devices.

-Description Use this option to set the number of IR bits preceding the ARM core to connect to.
+Description Use this option to set the number of IR bits preceding the Arm core to connect to.

-See also JTAG/SWD options for I-jet/JTAGjet, page 515
+See also I-jet - Interface, page 582

-Project>Options>Debugger>I-jet/JTAGjet>JTAG/SWD>Explicit probe configuration>Preceding bits leave\on Continues to supply power to the target even after the debug session has been stopped.
+Project>Options>Debugger>I-jet>Interface>Explicit probe configuration>Preceding bits leave_on Continues to supply power to the target even after the debug session has been stopped.